Beni, Bolivia: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and C. It's important that you choose the correct type.
-The majority of adapters for sale now are just plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A and C. Take care to pick the right type.
+A lot of adapters for sale now are simply plugs and require your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should work in most locations.

 September

-If you vacation in Beni during September, you may find that it is blindingly hot.
+If you visit Beni during September, you might find that it can be sizzling.
 Temperatures tend to hover around the 90s F (mid 30s C) during the day, while at night they can dip into the low 70s F (low 20s C).
-In terms of precipitation, you can expect it to rain once in a while.
+In terms of precipitation, you can expect it to rain occasionally.

 What to wear/what to pack: